Top SaaS Customer Retention Metrics To Track in 2022

 - Gather historical data that has been determining your customer base’s churn,

 - Upload said data to a prediction service such as the Google Cloud ML Engine,

 - Test and use the model to make predictions.

-Why is predicting churn important?
+Why is predicting churn significant?

 A graph of average eight-week retention rates by industry from Mixpanel:

-Retention is measured by getting the number of engaged customers you have kept after a specific time period and dividing this number by the total number of customers you had at the beginning of the said period.
+Retention is measured by getting the number of engaged customers you have kept after a specific period and dividing this number by the total number of customers you had at the beginning of the said period.